trenter39/tasktracker/README.md

-# 📝 Task Tracker CLI
+# Task Tracker

-a simple command-line task manager written in Node.js. add, update, delete, and list tasks right from your terminal with persistent JSON storage. you can mark tasks as todo, in-progress or done.
+a command-line task manager, where you can add, update, delete, and list tasks right from your terminal with persistent JSON storage. also you can mark tasks as todo, in-progress or done.

-## 📦 Installation
+## Installation
 ```
 git clone https://github.com/trenter39/tasktracker.git
 cd tasktracker